MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/performance/xmlhttprequest.md

 ---
 description: Learn how XMLHttpRequest supports a variety of developer scenarios involving transferring data to and from a server by sending requests.
-title: Dev guide: XMLHttpRequest - Microsoft Edge Development
+title: Dev guide - XMLHttpRequest - Microsoft Edge Development
 author: abbycar
 ---